-Join Dan Violet Sagmiller for an in-depth discussion in this video Cash box, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Cash box, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] So, now we have a map.…We also have the drone information…being able to be displayed.…The next thing we need is for this…text area to show the credits.…How much money do we have?…I'll stop the game.…I'll go into the Scripts folder.…I'll go into the HUD and inside of the HUD code,…I'm gonna create a class called CashBoxManager.…And now I'll edit CashBoxManager.…Now this is gonna be using UI elements again,…so I'm gonna add the using statement for that.…